2025 FIA Formula 3 Championship

 Rafael Câmara, driving for Trident, became the 2025 FIA Formula 3 Champion.
 Campos Racing won the Teams' Championship.

 The 2025 FIA Formula 3 Championship was a motor racing championship for Formula 3 cars sanctioned by the Fédération Internationale de l'Automobile (FIA).
-The championship was the sixteenth season of Formula 3 racing and the seventh season run under the FIA Formula 3 Championship moniker.
+The championship was the sixteenth season of Formula 3 racing since the inception of the GP3 Series and the seventh season run under the FIA Formula 3 Championship moniker.
 FIA Formula 3 is an open-wheel racing category serving as the third tier of formula racing in the FIA Global Pathway.
 The category was run in support of selected rounds of the 2025 FIA Formula One World Championship.
 As the championship is a spec series, all teams and drivers who competed in the championship ran the same car, the Dallara F3 2025.

 Rafael Câmara won the Drivers' Championship in his rookie season with Trident after winning the feature race at the penultimate round in Hungary, becoming the first rookie champion since fellow countryman Gabriel Bortoleto back in 2023, and the fourth rookie champion in the FIA Formula 3 Championship.

 Prema Racing entered the season as the reigning Teams' Champions, having secured their title at the penultimate race of the 2024 season at Circuit de Spa-Francorchamps.
 They did not defend their title, with Campos Racing winning their first Teams' Championship in the FIA's third tier of single-seater racing at the final race of the season.

 2025 saw the introduction of a new Dallara-built chassis, with the championship retiring the Dallara F3 2019 it had used since its inaugural season in 2019.